kamo-naoyuki/pytorch_complex/README.md

         self.imag = torch.Tensor(...)
 ```

-### Why need?
+### Why?
 PyTorch is great DNN Python library, except that it doesn't support `ComplexTensor` in Python level.

 https://github.com/pytorch/pytorch/issues/755

 I'm looking forward to the completion, but I need `ComplexTensor` for now.
- I created this cheap module for the workaround of this problem.

-I'll throw away this project as soon as  `ComplexTensor` is completely supported!
+ I created this cheap module for the temporal replacement of it.
+Thus, I'll throw away this project as soon as  `ComplexTensor` is completely supported!

 ## Requirements